cbamedjonekou/cbamedjonekou.github.io/_posts/2019-10-16-Information-Theory-NLP-Notes-3.md

 <blockquote cite="https://archive.org/details/symbolssignalsan002575mbp/page/n27">
     <p>
-        "A Mathematical Theory which seeks to explain and to predict the events in the world about us always deals with a simplified model of the world, a mathematical model in which only things pertinent to the behavior under consideration enter...The great beauty and power of a mathematical theory or model lies in the seperation of the releveant from the irrelevant, so that certain observable behavior can be related and understood without the need of comprehending the whole nature and behavior of the universe."
+        "A Mathematical Theory which seeks to explain and to predict the events in the world about us always deals with a simplified model of the world, a mathematical model in which only things pertinent to the behavior under consideration enter...The great beauty and power of a mathematical theory or model lies in the separation of the relevant from the irrelevant, so that certain observable behavior can be related and understood without the need of comprehending the whole nature and behavior of the universe."
     </p>
     <footer>-Pierce, John R.</footer>
 </blockquote>